Nonmelanoma Skin Cancer: Overview

 Cancer is made of changed cells that grow out of control.
 The changed (abnormal) cells often grow to form a lump or mass called a tumor.
 Cancer cells can also grow into (invade) nearby areas.
 And they can spread to other parts of the body.
 This is called metastasis.

 Skin cancer is a disease that begins in the cells of the skin.
 Nonmelanoma skin cancer is the most common type of cancer in the U.S. The most common types of nonmelanoma skin cancers are basal cell skin cancer and squamous cell skin cancer.
-They are named for the kind of skin cell in which the cancer starts.
 Basal cell skin cancer is much more common than squamous cell skin cancer.
 Both types are most often caused by sun damage.

 There are other types of nonmelanoma skin cancer.
 These include: